Bios

 Charles Adams Kelly

-Kelly’s research on the controversial 1603 text of Hamlet contributed to the resolution of a century-old dispute.
-The work was cited in the 2016 Arden edition of Hamlet, and his recent essays on the subject have appeared in scholarly journals.
-He is presently a Visiting Scholar at the University of Michigan.
+Kelly’s research on the controversial 1603 text of Hamlet contributed to the resolution of a century-old dispute, and his work was cited in the 2016 Arden revised edition of Hamlet.
+His subsequent essays on the subject appeared in scholarly journals in 2019 and 2022.
+He is presently a Visiting Scholar at the University of Michigan and is working on an expanded edition of his Q1 HAMLET- The Evidence Matrix, which has been cited as “compendious and important.”
+He typically has one or two research assistants engaged with his current projects and has sponsored an endowed scholarship.

 As a book collector, he is a member of the Grolier Club of New York, and the Caxton Club of Chicago.
 He is a past President of the Prismatic Club of Detroit, the Detroit area’s literary club.
-Before moving to Ann Arbor and founding Howland Research he raced sailboats in the Etchells Class, a favorite of America’s Cup sailors.
+Before moving to Ann Arbor and founding Howland Research he raced sailboats in the Etchells Class, a favorite of America’s Cup sailors, and he enjoys thinking with antique and sports cars as he has done since his youth.

 Allison Sugiyama